Quick 5-Minute Vegan White Bean Dip

 What Makes this White Bean Dip Healthy?

 As we’ve discussed, white beans (which are the main ingredients in White Bean Dip) are rich in a variety of essential nutrients and are in general a very nutritious food.
+As a Registered Dietitian, I love making white bean recipes!

-In addition, this White Bean Dip recipe is made with very simple, nutritious ingredients like extra virgin olive oil.
+This vegan white bean dip recipe is made with very simple, nutritious ingredients like extra virgin olive oil.
 Extra virgin olive oil is a good source of healthy fats and a source of antioxidants, which are compounds that help fight against cell damage, inflammation, and chronic disease.

 This dip also calls for lemon juice, which is a source of vitamin C. Pairing a source of vitamin C with a source of iron (like white beans) can actually help the body absorb and use iron better.
+Neat, right?

 Ingredients for this Easy White Bean Dip: